THERMAL POOLS in Reykjavik

 The Sky Lagoon

 The entrance to the Lagoon is lovely as you wade towards the infinity pool offering a spectacular view over the bay.
-There is a waterfall to the right and the obligatory bar on the left.
+There is a [man made] waterfall to the right and the obligatory bar on the left.
 It does have a Disney Theme Park vibe about it but it’s still an amazing experience.
 You are allowed phones into the Lagoon so don’t forget your waterproof case.

 Bathing Etiquette